Magic Mouse: 2nd generation with USB-C (A3204)

-On October 28, 2024, Apple released an updated Magic Mouse that replaces the Lightning charging port with a USB-C port.
+On October 28, 2024, Apple released an updated Magic Mouse that replaced the Lightning charging port with a USB-C port.
 It requires a Mac running macOS Sequoia or later to function properly.

 Criticism

 1st generation

-Initial reception to the Magic Mouse was mixed, with reactions to its inability to trigger Exposé, Dashboard, or Spaces, as its predecessor could, or to middle click.
-Later versions of Mac OS X include gestures to open Mission Control, which incorporates functionality from Exposé, Dashboard, and Spaces.
-Other issues included the mouse's unstable connection to the first and second-generation Mac Pro models, and its low-profile design being uncomfortable & unergonomic was causing palm-aches, and hand cramping for some users.
+Initial reception to the Magic Mouse was mixed.
+Reviewers criticized its inability to trigger Exposé, Dashboard, or Spaces, as its predecessor could, and its lack of native middle-click support.
+Later versions of Mac OS X added gestures for opening Mission Control, which incorporates functionality from Exposé, Dashboard, and Spaces.
+Other reported issues included unstable connections with first- and second-generation Mac Pro models and a low-profile design that some users found uncomfortable or unergonomic, causing palm aches or hand cramping.

 2nd generation

-When the second-generation Magic Mouse was released in 2015, Apple’s design choice to put the Lightning charging port on the bottom of the mouse, rendering it unusable while charging, was widely criticized by reviewers.
+When the second-generation Magic Mouse was released in 2015, Apple's decision to place the Lightning charging port on the underside of the mouse, making it unusable while charging, was widely criticized by reviewers.
 Critics also noted the omission of Force Touch technology, which was included in the second-generation Magic Trackpad.

-When the Magic Mouse was refreshed in 2024, charged using USB-C rather than Lightning, the ports remained on the bottom, renewing criticism which noted that the switch to USB-C was the only change to the mouse in 9 years.
+When Apple refreshed the Magic Mouse in 2024 with USB-C charging, the port remained on the underside of the mouse, renewing criticism of the design.
+Some reviewers also noted that the switch from Lightning to USB-C was the only substantial change to the mouse in nine years.